 Analyze the queries that are reported back.
 Change the clients that execute those queries, and point those clients to the new warehouse we’ve just created.

-Far less queries will use the new warehouse so it’ll be started less.
-The queries executed on the original warehouse will take a slight bit more time to execute, but they will stay well within the one minute minimum Snowflake charge.
+Far fewer queries will use the new warehouse so it’ll be started less.
+The queries executed on the original warehouse will take a slightly bit more time to execute, but they will stay well within the one-minute minimum Snowflake charge.